How Much Does A Smith Machine Bar Weigh?

 When I did this test, the scale showed a weight of 18 lbs.
 Since this is an older analog scale, I also weighed a 20, 30, and 40-lb dumbbell to see if it was calibrated.
 Each one read about 2 lbs low.
 So the bar probably actually weighs 20 lbs.

 According to an equipment supplier, the bar should have a starting weight of 25 lbs.
-Therefore, each machine is different, and wear and tear might change the bar’s resistance over time.
+Therefore, each machine is different, and wear and tear might change the bar’s perceived resistance over time.

 Of course, if you don’t have a scale, you’ll have to use option 2.